 Optional Detour: Tunnel Canyon

-If you are looking to extend your a hike, you can visit another nearby slot canyon with a quick 1.2 mile detour.
+To extend the hike, you can visit another nearby slot canyon via a quick 1.2-mile detour.
 Tunnel Canyon is not quite as impressive as Zebra Slot Canyon, but still worth a quick visit if you have the time.

-The best time to hike Zebra Slot Canyon is in the spring or fall, when temperatures in southern Utah are typically mild.
+The best time to hike Zebra Slot Canyon is in the spring (March to May) or fall (September to early November), when temperatures in southern Utah are typically mild.
 During the summer, temperatures can often reach 100°F and the trail offers little shade, making for a blazing hot hike.

 Zebra Slot Canyon, as with all slot canyons in southern Utah, is prone to flash floods that can be dangerous and even life-threatening.
 For obvious reasons, you don’t want to be caught in a slot canyon during a flash flood!

-Dispersed camping is permitted anywhere along Hole-in-the-Rock Road, offering plenty of awesome spots to camp.
-To get an early start on your hike, plan to camp as close as you can to the trailhead the night before.
+Dispersed camping is also permitted anywhere along Hole-in-the-Rock Road, offering plenty of awesome spots to camp close to the trailhead.

 Planning a trip to Grand Staircase Escalante?
 We’ve got a ton of other great resources on hikes in the area you may also like:

-Interested in hiking to Zebra Slot Canyon in Utah?
+What did you think of Zebra Slot Canyon?
 Questions or comments about this hike?
 Let us know below!